darideveloper/instagram-follow-bot-2/README.md

 ### update_users.py

-This script update the users in database (change the statud and date)
+This script update the users in database (change the status and date)

 ### get_status.py

 Show the current status of the bot.
-More details in database section

 ### set_status.py

 Set the status of the bot.

-More details in database section
+### insert_user.py

+Insert a user in the database (with profile link, status and date)

 <!-- ROADMAP -->
 ## Roadmap